GSA/data-strategy/_posts/2019-06-04-usagov-uses-human-centered-design-to-roll-out-ai-chatbot.md

 ## Maximize the technology you have

 In the beginning, the team found a tool recommended by other government agencies and the private sector.
 The company decided not to go through the GSA approval process, however.
 Looking for easier-to-deploy options, the team learned that their marketing platform, HubSpot, offered chatbot building capability.
-With an already existing ATO <sup>[1](#note1)</sup> and a user-friendly tool that followed a simple if-then logic system, the team was able to create a test bot, which they deployed to the website in February 2019.
+With an already existing ATO[^1] and a user-friendly tool that followed a simple if-then logic system, the team was able to create a test bot, which they deployed to the website in February 2019.

 A month after launch, the chatbot had interacted with over 4,000 users.
 Seventy-eight percent of them successfully completed a task: asked a question and received a satisfactory answer.